GoobyFRS/bluebotpc-web/pages/wordpress.md

 ---
 # Managed WordPress Hosting

 I take great pride in delivering superior uptime, customer service, and safeguarding my clients infrastructure.
 I strive to go above and beyond to exceed my customers’ expectations as a provider because I know you could switch and spend money with a much larger business.
-I appreciate you chosing to do business with us.
+I appreciate you choosing to do business with us.

 Read below to pick your plan then [Contact Us](https://bluebotpc.com/pages/contact/) to get started!
 Have questions?
 We can help every single step of the way.

 [Managed WordPress Features Here](https://bluebotpc.com/pages/features)

-## Shared Hosting Plans
+## Standard Hosting

-Our **Shared** plans offer industry-leading price to performance and fit the bill for most customers.
+Our **Standard** plans offer industry-leading price to performance and fit the bill for most our customers.
 Whether you are a Freelancer, Tradesman, or really anyone who wants a website, we can help you get online at an affordable monthly price!

 | **Plan Name** | **Monthly Price** | **Storage** | **Bandwidth** | **Monthly Visitors** |
 | Starter       | $20 | 20GB | 1TB | 60,000  |
 | Standard      | $40 | 75GB | 4TB | 100,000 |
 | Deluxe        | $85 | 75GB | 4TB | 160,000 |

-## Dedicated Hosting Plans
+## Premium Hosting

-**Dedicated** plans are ideal for Medium-sized business websites or [WooCommerce](https://woocommerce.com/) webshops that operate as Full-Time income.
-These custom deployments operate with statically allocated resources.
+**Premium** plans are ideal for Medium-sized business websites or [WooCommerce](https://woocommerce.com/) webshops that operate as Full-Time income.
+These custom deployments operate with dedicated resources.
 You will never encounter resource contention and are allowed 100% resource utilization 24/7.

 | **Plan Name** | **Monthly Price** | **Storage** | **Bandwidth** | **Monthly Visitors** |
 | Professional | $100 | 75GB  | 4TB | 200,000  |